 - 85% of compliant immunotherapy patients are able to reduce their allergy symptoms and medications within 6 months

-- OTC medications only mask allergy symptoms; customized immunotherapy is the ONLY treatment protocol that alters the underlying disease process, effectively treating the disease
+- OTC medications have negative side effects and only mask allergy symptoms; immunotherapy is the ONLY PROVEN treatment protocol that alters the underlying disease process, effectively treating the disease

 - The need for allergy services is increasing while the number of allergy specialists is decreasing.
 This creates an opportunity for you to maintain continuity of care and attract new patients

 - Primary Care Providers are 3x more successful at patient compliance and retention, than allergists

 - Our program facilitates rapid entry into offering allergy services and allows your practice to become cash flow positive from day one

 - A significant increase to your practice revenue without capital investments, hiring additional staff, or disrupting your daily workflow